zzzFelix/wbmalert/README.md

 - Run the script and provide the path to your configuration: `wbmalert -c configuration.json`

 ## Configuration options
-- `interval`: Time in seconds between requests
+- `interval`: Time in seconds between requests.
+- `beeps`: Number of times beep sound is played on a success event.
+Depending on OS, beep sound varies in annoyance ([see beeep library](https://github.com/gen2brain/beeep)).
+On macOS it is a gentle knock sound which is why the default value is 3.
 - `websites`: Array of websites to make requests to.
     - `name`: Name to identify the website.
 Does not need to be unique.
     - `url`: Url to make HTTP GET request to.